rinmeng/UBCOBookingBot/tutorial.md

 - You must have latest version of [Python](https://www.python.org/downloads/) installed on your device.

-- Once installed, type in `python3 bookingbot.py` in your terminal to run the program.
+- Once installed, run the program by opening `BookingBot.pyw` using `Python Launcher`.

+- Make sure you have DUO Push set up with your phone.

+- Fill out infos, and then the program will run.

 ### When running:

-- Upon running this program, it will ask if you want to run in headless mode, if you do, it will not open a chrome window and it will just run in the background note that it is easier to see what is going on when you run in non-headless mode.

-- Then it will ask for room name, number and your CWL credential to log into the `UBCO booking system`.
-It will not be stored anywhere besides on your machine in same place where you stored `bookingbot.py` as a file called `UBBuserdata.dat`.
+- If using UBCO wifi, you will not need to configure DUO push.
+If you are not using UBCO wifi, you will need to send DUO push.

 - If you choose not to enter the right credentials, the program will not work and will ask you to rerun the program.
-Once you enter the right credentials, the program will save your credentials for next time and automatically run in headless mode and log you on for the next time.
+Once you enter the right credentials, the program will save your credentials for next time in `UBBuserdata.dat` and automatically run in headless mode and log you on for the next time.

-### Some tips:

-- if you want to change room number or room name, I suggest you deleting the `UBBuserdata.dat` file and rerun the program.

 ### Footnotes